 - Limit or eliminate sugar-sweetened beverages and sweets.

-The NHLBI offers a free guide to menu planning, tips on eating out, and other advice on sticking with the DASH eating plan to lower your blood pressure naturally.
+The NHLBI offers a free guide of menu planning, tips on eating out, and other advice for sticking with the DASH eating plan to lower your blood pressure naturally.

 More do-it-yourself natural remedies for high blood pressure